 Q: How much does a power of attorney cost?

 In some instances, however, the matter is complicated and a lawyer's advice is suggested.
-In matters where there may be a conflict about who should be appointed as the "agent" on the power of attorney form, or there may be special circumstances that complicate your finances, it might be wise to involve an elder law attorney.
+In situations where there may be a conflict about who should be appointed as the "agent" on the power of attorney form, or any special circumstances that complicate your finances, it might be wise to involve an elder law attorney.
 Family issues being the most common cause for POA disputes, we don't normally recommend putting multiple siblings' names on the document to share the role of agent.

 There is sometimes confusion about what the term "power of attorney" means.
-In this answer, I am referring only to the document that someone give you control over their finances- the financial POA.
+In this answer, I am referring only to the document in which someone appoints you control over their finances- the financial POA.

 If your parent is considering appointing you as agent for a durable power of attorney for finances, it might be good to discuss if they also want you to be the agent for health care decisions.
 Although these are two separate documents, they are often prepared at the same time.
 The healthcare directive can also be prepared for free, and may be available from your mom's doctor, clinic, or hospital.
 It may be found as a free downloadable form online as well.